Voice Search Statistics, Facts, and Trends (2023)

-In 2018, men vs women monthly voice search looked like this, respectively: 66% vs 55% (smartphone), 53% vs 30% (desktop/laptop), 49% vs 31% (tablet), and 46% vs 26% (smart speaker).
+Voice search statistics show that in 2018, men vs women monthly voice search looked like this: 66% vs 55% (smartphone), 53% vs 30% (desktop/laptop), 49% vs 31% (tablet), and 46% vs 26% (smart speaker).

 Tablet sales are slightly declining, making it easier for smart speakers to surpass them.
 It is expected that smart speakers will overtake tablets by 2021.

 The adoption of voice-activated speakers is the greatest in countries such as the US, where 1 in 4 households already have at least one such device.
 However, the rising middle class in Asian countries such as China and the rising interest in new technology are pushing the sales of smart speakers (even though Google and Amazon are unavailable in China).